 This study employs two data sets: the bank-level and the loan-level data constructed from various data sources including the supervisory account-level credit information from all commercial banks in Thailand.
 The bank-level data set covers 23 banks starting from 2004Q1 to 2017Q3 at the quarterly frequency.
 The monthly loan-level data set contains about 10 million loan accounts during 2004M1-2017M9.
-For the link between monetary policy and bank profitability, we assess the effect of changes in the short-term interest rate and yield curve slope on overall bank profitability measured by ROA and ROE as well as their main components including net interest income, noninterest income and loan loss provisions.
-To investigate the effect of monetary policy on bank risktaking, we carry out the empirical tests both at the bank and the loan level.
-Bank-level risk is measures by three alternative indicators, namely, bank Z-score, risk-weighted asset ratio, and nonperforming loan ratio.
+For the link between monetary policy and bank profitability, we assess the effect of changes in the short-term interest rate and yield curve slope on overall bank profitability measured by ROA and ROE as well as their main components including net interest income, non-interest income and loan loss provisions.
+To investigate the effect of monetary policy on bank risk-taking, we carry out the empirical tests both at the bank and the loan level.
+Bank-level risk is measures by three alternative indicators, namely, bank Z-score, risk-weighted asset ratio, and non-performing loan ratio.
 For the loan-level analysis, loan risk is captured by the hazard rate of loan default under the survival analysis framework using a duration model.
 Finally, we also consider the impact of changes in the interest rate on the probability of banks granting loans with lower quality using a probit model approach.
 Macroeconomic and financial conditions, the lending bank characteristics, and borrower characteristics are controlled for in all specifications where applicable.

-&lt;sup>1Huey and Li (2016) studies the bank risk-taking channel of monetary policy in Malaysia using a micro-level account level credit information from the credit register database.
+1 Huey and Li (2016) studies the bank risk-taking channel of monetary policy in Malaysia using an account level credit information from the credit registry database.
+Kohlscheen et al. (2018) studies the determinants of bank profitability in 19 emerging market economies inclusive of Thailand using bank balance sheets data.

 We find that the level of interest rates and bank profitability as measured by ROA and ROE are positively correlated.
 That is, lower interest rates tend to reduce profitability.
 The effect works mainly through the impact of the interest rates on bank net interest income.
 Although loan loss provisions are also lower when the interest rates are low which should partly help increase profitability, this effect is not large enough to offset the decline in net interest income.
 In the meanwhile, non-interest income does not seem to be affected by changes in the interest rate.
-We find that small banks tend to be more sensitive to the policy rate than large and medium banks, suggesting that their profitability could be more adversely affected when interest rates are low, perhaps due to high cost structures as well as stronger competition in search for yield and for quality customers in a low rate environment.